top of page

 Together, these elements form the HEART of our approach—giving you confidence, clarity, and the best chance to achieve your dream of parenthood.

-Relationship building is the core belief at Giving Tree.
-We encourage maintaining meaningful communication with your surrogate throughout the pregnancy via phone, text, virtual meetings, or in-person meetings and, if preferred by both parties, after the baby’s birth.
+Relationships between intended parents and surrogates is the core belief at Giving Tree.
+We encourage maintaining meaningful communication with your surrogate throughout the pregnancy and beyond the birth via phone, text, virtual meetings, or – if possible – in-person meetings.
 Surrogacy is an emotional journey, and nothing trumps the precious friendship formed with your surrogate throughout this experience.

-Most surrogates will deliver at a hospital near their home for convenience since most of our surrogates already have an existing relationship with their obstetrician and gynecologist.
-In other cases, the decision comes down to decisions made by the insurance company and their network of approved providers and hospitals.
+Most surrogates will deliver the baby at a hospital located near their home.
+This is not only convenient for them, but most surrogates already have an existing relationship with their obstetrician and gynecologist from the births of their own children.
+In other cases, the hospital location may be decided by the insurance company and their network of approved providers and hospitals.

 Whether an Intended Parent can participate in the labor process will depend on the hospital policy and the comfort level of the surrogate.

-The number of visits for international intended parents depends on your preference.
+The number of visits for international intended parents depends on their preferences.
 The most important and mandatory visit is for the birth of your child(ren).
 Prior to that, some intended parents choose to accompany their surrogate to the embryo transfer or the 20-week ultrasound scan, but these visits are not mandatory.

 Giving Tree Surrogacy will coordinate these appointments and keep you updated on any progress.

 We recommend staying at least 2–4 weeks after delivery to allow enough time for any medical and legal work to be completed.
-This will also allow time for the issuance of your baby’s birth certificate, SSN, passport, and other travel documents needed.
+This will also allow time for the issuance of your baby’s birth certificate, social security number, passport, and other travel documents necessary for you to travel home.

-We recruit only healthy, dedicated surrogates who are already mothers and capable of carrying a healthy pregnancy.
+We recruit only healthy, dedicated women who are already mothers and capable of carrying a healthy pregnancy.

-At Giving Tree Surrogacy, selecting an egg donor begins with choosing the approach that best fits your journey.
-Our Egg Donation Program offers
+At Giving Tree Surrogacy, selecting an e(https://www.givingtreesurrogacy.com/parents/egg-donor-program/egg-donor-process-overview)gg donor (https://www.givingtreesurrogacy.com/parents/egg-donor-program/egg-donor-process-overview)begins with choosing the approach that best fits your journey.

 Once you review donor profiles within your chosen option, our team will guide you in making a confident match.